Zeyu-Li/unity-user-guide/README.md

 ### 6. Title Screen

-One of the last things to do is to create a title screen
+One of the last things to do is to create a title screen.
+I will be basing my title screen on the 3D game.

+1. For my scene, it is the camera spinning through the 3D scene
+2. Overlaid is a canvas with a black panel within it